yeno-team/discord-emoji-manager/README.md

 * Adding Emojis
   * Find Emojis from servers you're in.
   * Easily add Emojis to your servers in one click.
-  * Add packs of Emojis
+  * Add packs of Emojis into your server in one click.